Historic Quaker Houses of Delaware County, PA

 Felsic and Intermediate Gneiss:

-Image source: Friends of Ridley Creek State Park
+Image source: Friends of Ridley Creek State Park.

 The stone section of the Worrall House is constructed of local rubble stone.
 Most of the farmstead is underlain by Grenville-age gneisses.
 The rocks are Precambrian in age, one billion years old.